 - Blend everything together.
 I use an immersion blender, but whatever you have will work fine.

 - Taste and Adjust.
 Do you like it or does it need to be improved?
 If the shake is too thick, add some more milk.
 If the shake is too sweet, add some more coffee.
 If the shake is not sweet enough, add a little more sweetened condensed milk.
 The Coffee Avocado Shake is more art than science.

 - Serve.
 I like using a wide straw, which is used for milkshakes or Bubble Tea.

 Slice open a ripe avocado.
 Remove seed and peel.

 Add sweetened condensed milk.
 Other options might be regular sugar or a scoop of vanilla ice cream.

 Blended and ready to drink.

 This drink is super easy and quick to make.
-I prefered brewed coffee over the espresso and I used coconut milk instead of cow’s milk.
+I preferred brewed coffee over the espresso and I used coconut milk instead of cow’s milk.
 If you do not have sweetened condensed milk, experiment with adding sugar or a scoop of vanilla ice cream to get the sweetness.
-If you do not have immersion blender, get one.
+If you do not have an immersion blender (aka hand blender), get one.
 Not only will it make this recipe much easier, but they work great for soups and many other recipes.
-And they cost less than $15 USD.